 The neatest thing about teaching at Luther is that I get to work closely with students who’ve never heard of linguistics before and who become just as excited about it as I do.
 Their discoveries always lead me to new ones, too—learning can’t get any cooler than that!
 And because language is such an integral part of our lives, a linguistic perspective is something that students in any field can benefit from.

-Above is a syntax tree; the sentence "Colorless green ideas sleep furiously" is grammatically correct, but does make little sense; by Aaron Rotenberg, from Wikimedia Commons.
+Above is a syntax tree; the sentence "Colorless green ideas sleep furiously" is grammatically correct, but makes little sense; by Aaron Rotenberg, from Wikimedia Commons.